thephpleague/csv/docs/9.0/converter/html.md

 The `HTMLConverter::convert` accepts an `iterable` which represents the records collection and returns a string.
 It optionally accepts:

-- an array of string representing the tabular header;
+- an array of strings representing the tabular header;
-- an array of string representing the tabular footer;
+- an array of strings representing the tabular footer;

-If any of these array is present and non-empty the tabular data will be contained in a `tbody` tag as per HTML specification.
+If any of these arrays are present and non-empty, the tabular data will be contained in a `tbody` tag as per HTML specification.

 ```php
 use League\Csv\HTMLConverter;